 Last night Luke and Eva were in their beds at 7:30 according to our routine.
 I added a strategy

 from the book: the rule is "I can't see you, I can't hear you".
 As happens often they were having difficulty settling.
 So, I tried a scenario from the book.
 So, I ask "Are you tired?"
 They respond, "no." "Ok", I say "Come with me.
 I have a job for you to do."
 I give them each a sponge with a little dish soap on it and ask them to sweep and scrub the kitchen floor.
 They are actually mildly excited.
 After they are done I ask them "Are you tired?"
 They answer "no" and so they get another job.
+At the end of the night Eva had washed the kitchen floor, the bathroom sink, and sorted the art supplies before deciding she was tired.

 Luke washed the kitchen floor, the other bathroom sink, folded laundry, swept the hallway, washed 2 of my kitchen walls, washed the garbage can, emptied the garbages, cleaned Eva's play kitchen, and put away items for the pantry.